moblets/m-fidelity-card/readme.md

 | tel               | color                     |                       |
 | email             | button                    |                       |

-Some types need specific data that are better explained in the Universo development documentation.
+Some types need specific data that are better explained in the Moblets development documentation.
 All the fields have automatic validation to check if the filled content matches the expected type.
 For instance, you can't upload a text in an image field or, a text in an email field.

 The other data in this JSON are relative to the field validation.
-You can use the following validations and, to better understand them, check the Universo development documentation.
+You can use the following validations and, to better understand them, check the Moblets development documentation.

 | Validation        | Usage                             | Field type                                                | Objective                          |
 | ----------------- | --------------------------------- | --------------------------------------------------------- | ---------------------------------- |